abhyudaynj/LSTM-CRF-models/README.md

 # LSTM-CRF-models

-LSTM-CRF models from the paper "Structured Prediction Models for RNN based Sequence Labeling in clinical text
+This repository will contain the code for LSTM-CRF models in the paper: Structured Prediction Models for RNN based Sequence Labeling in clinical text, EMNLP 2016.